uniba-swt/DSIsrc/README.md

 # DSIsrc

 This project contains the DSIsrc front-end component and its DSIcore algorithm implementation.
 The front end uses CIL [[1]] to instrument the source code by inserting instructions for recording pointer writes and memory (de-)allocations.
 A trace is generated upon executing the instrumented source file.
-This trace is then further evaluated by [DSIcore](TODO link issta paper) wrt. to the observed data structures and their relationships [[2]].
+This trace is then further evaluated by DSIcore [[2]] wrt. to the observed data structures and their relationships [[2]].

 ## Installation